 Bolting material can be divided into three group

 - Low Strength

-List of ASTM Material grade used for manufacturing stud is given in ASME B16.5, which is the Standard for the flanges.
+A list of ASTM Material grades used for manufacturing stud is given in ASME B16.5, which is the Standard for the flanges.

-Out of these grades, most popular material grades are ASTM A193 Gr B7 & B7M.
+Out of these grades, the most popular material grades are ASTM A193 Gr B7 & B7M.

-Nuts may be machined from the same material as stud or may be of a compatible grade of ASTM A194
+Nuts may be machined from the same material as a stud or maybe of a compatible grade of ASTM A194.